Cincinnati vs. East Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Cincinnati and its opponents have gone over the current 58-point total in five of 11 games (45.5%) this season.
+- Cincinnati and its opponents have combined to put up more than 57.5 points in five of 11 games this season.

-- The two teams combine to score 71.2 points per game, 13.2 more than the total in this contest.
+- The two teams combine to score 71.2 points per game, 13.7 more than the over/under in this contest.

-- This contest's total is 16.5 points above the 41.5 these two squads combine to allow per game this season.
+- This contest's total is 16 points greater than the 41.5 these two squads combine to surrender per game this season.

-- The average total in Bearcats games this season is 54.7, 3.3 points fewer than Friday's over/under of 58 .
+- The average total in Bearcats games this season is 54.7, 2.8 points fewer than Friday's total of 57.5 .

-- In 2021, games involving the Pirates have averaged a total of 57.5 points, 0.5 fewer than this game's set over/under.
+- The 57.5-point over/under in this game is equal to the average total in Pirates games this season.

 Cincinnati Stats and Trends

-- So far this season, the Bearcats have been installed as favorites by a 14-point margin or more eight times and are 3-5 ATS in those contests.
+- So far this season, the Bearcats have been installed as favorites by a 14-point margin or more eight times and are 3-5 ATS in those games.

-- Cincinnati's games this year have hit the over on five of 11 set point totals (45.5%).
+- Cincinnati's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).

-- Cincinnati is 5-5 against the spread and 10-0 overall this season when the team scores more than 25.5 points.
+- When Cincinnati scores more than 25.5 points, it is 5-5 against the spread and 10-0 overall.

-- When Cincinnati amasses over 390.2 yards, the team is 4-2 against the spread and 6-0 overall.
+- When Cincinnati picks up over 390.2 yards, the team is 4-2 against the spread and 6-0 overall.

-- The Bearcats have turned the ball over 16 times this season, three fewer than the Pirates have forced (19).

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.